-While many feel a sigh of relief after leaving behind their former high school classrooms, new college students must ensure they adhere to their community college's academic requirements.
-Although community college certainly offers greater freedoms, students must maintain acceptable academic progress in order to stay enrolled.
+While many feel relieved after leaving behind their former high school classrooms, new college students must ensure they adhere to their community college's academic requirements.
+Although community college certainly offers greater freedoms, students must maintain acceptable academic progress to stay enrolled.

 Academic Probation Overview

 Following academic probation, students who fail to raise their GPAs to the mandatory 2.0 ranking are placed on “Academic Dismissal.”
 Academic dismissal is essentially a form of suspension.
-This is, by far, the most serious academic consequence, as dismissal is most commonly permanent.
-Additionally, the statement of “Academic Dismissal” is placed on the student's permanent records and transcripts.
+This is, by far, the most severe theoretical consequence, as dismissal is most commonly permanent.
+The “Academic Dismissal” statement is also placed on the student's permanent records and transcripts.